 To use this SQL code for a specific product, you must apply the syntax rules for that product.
-For example, if you are using DB-Access, you must delimit multiple statements with semicolons.
-If you are using an SQL API, you must use EXEC SQL at the start of each statement and a semicolon (or other appropriate delimiter) at the end of the statement.
+For example, if you are using an SQL API, you must use EXEC SQL at the start of each statement and a semicolon (or other appropriate delimiter) at the end of the statement.
+If you are using DB-Access, you must delimit multiple statements with semicolons.